spoutdev/InfiniteObjects/README.md

 InfiniteObjects
 ===============
-User definable world generator objects using a script like file format based on YAML syntax.
+InfiniteObjects is a plugin for the [Spout voxel game platform](https://github.com/SpoutDev/Spout) that provides user definable world generator objects using a script like file format based on YAML syntax.

 [Homepage] | [Forums] | [Twitter] | [Facebook]